jessepav/lacygoill-wiki-backup/vim/regex.md

     \%(^\%("[^"]*"\|[^"]\)*\)\@<=,
        │                  │
-       │                  └ will repeat the strings, and the non-string characters │
+       │                  └ will repeat the strings, and the not-a-strings │
        └ necessary; otherwise, the description could start from anywhere, which would be too permissive, and all commas would be matched;